EliteLoser/Finance/SnP500/README.md

-In addition to this, I included parameters for great flexibility in the data set used to calculate, except (at least) one flaw, in that I only focus on the *latest* measurements, so this tool is currently not suited for "retro-analysis", meaning looking at periods back in time, and omitting the present, rather than predicting from, say January 1982 to February 1982, to see if it matches.
+In addition to this, I included parameters for great flexibility in the data set used to calculate, except (at least) one flaw, in that I only focus on the *latest* measurements, so this tool is currently not suited for "retro-analysis", meaning looking at periods back in time, and omitting the present, predicting from, say January 1982 to February 1982, to see if it matches.
 The assumed need for this is in less demand than the present becoming future, since the latter is where life takes place, but it's on the to do list.